 DMACC requires assessment of all new full-time students (12 credit hours or more Fall & Spring semesters, 8 credit hours or more summer term).
 This assessment provides information about students' academic skills in reading, writing, and mathematics.
 Assessment information is then used in course selection and schedule planning.

-Assessment scores used for admission purposes must be (5) years old or less from the test date.
+Assessment scores used for admission purposes must be five (5) years old or less from the test date.

 *Select one option below to fulfill DMACC's admission assessment requirement.

 - Complete the Accuplacer Classic test and ALEKS math placement assessment.
 For testing information visit the

 *New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL Accuplacer Classic, which is made up of four tests: sentence meaning, language usage, listening, and reading.
 Delivered in Standard English, the ESL Accuplacer Classic will assess appropriate levels of English proficiency while suggesting courses to start your college career.